 Optimize for search engine

-And the readers too!
+And the readers, too!

 Assess conversion

-Conversion assessment is necessary every time you build a crucial page on your website such as a landing page.
+Conversion assessment is necessary every time you build a crucial page on your website, such as a landing page.

 It may be difficult to notice conversion gaps that prevent users from progressing towards the end of the buyer’s journey.
-A conversion checklist may help you with this that may cover the presence of a call to action button above the fold, lead magnet, value proposition, customer acquisition points, etc.
+A conversion checklist may help you with this and may cover the presence of a call to action button above the fold, lead magnet, value proposition, customer acquisition points, etc.

 Again, the technical side cannot be deliberately ignored.
 There should be functional elements with no broken links, missing images, or untappable buttons.
 Instead, the site must be easy to navigate and load quickly.